How a Small Town in Michigan Became the World’s Gravel Capital

 The reason for this gravel fetish is the popularity of “dry” or “zen” gardens known as kare-sansui.
 In these gardens gravel is raked into various intricate patterns that mimic waves or ripples of water.
 One of the most famous dry gardens is Ryōan-ji, a Buddhist temple in Kyoto that was built in the 15th century, and consists of an austere arrangement of fifteen rocks resting on a bed of white gravel.
 These gardens are designed for meditation and contemplation, not just in the viewer but in that of the gardener too.
 At Ryōan-ji, for instance, the painstaking raking of the gravel into perfectly straight lines is intended to focus the patience, skill and concentration of the monk caretakers.
 It is a way of gaining satori—enlightenment.

-The gravel pits of Oxford have long since closed down.
+The active gravel pits of Oxford have long since dwindled in size and number.
 Their abundance has been transported to the four corners of the earth to become the unseen foundation for houses, the nondescript coverings for roads.
 But in Japan gravel has undergone a transformation.
 From being the most ignoble and invisible of stones gravel has found a way to become the most exalted.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook